-Services that are covered for you What you must pay when you get these services "Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services Eyeglasses (lenses and frames) Limited to 1 pair(s) of eyeglasses (lenses and frames) every year.
+In-Network \$0 copay.
+You must use network providers.
+Out-of-Network 35% coinsurance.
+"Welcome to Medicare" Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
 In-Network There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
+You must use network providers.
 Out-of-Network 35% coinsurance.